Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Experiments

 Figure~\ref{fig:gen_disc:hist} presents histograms of the scores generated by both approaches, showing that the generative scoring method yields more distinctly separated distributions for ID and OOD samples.
 Furthermore, Figure~\ref{fig:gen_disc:benchmark} compares the OOD detection performance of these two scoring variants across our five SP-OOD benchmark settings.
-The results indicate that applying the softmax function for discriminative scoring substantially degrades performance, particularly in binary classification datasets.
-Conversely, on datasets with a larger number of classes, such as Animals MetaCoCo and Spurious ImageNet, the performance degradation from using softmax is less pronounced.
-This observation aligns with the trends in Table~\ref{table:main_result}, where traditional output-based methods tend to perform relatively better in multi-class scenarios compared to binary ones.
+The results indicate that applying the softmax function for discriminative scoring substantially degrades performance, particularly in WaterBirds, CelebA and UrbanCars datasets.
+Conversely, on Animals MetaCoCo and Spurious ImageNet, the performance degradation from using softmax is less pronounced.
+This observation aligns with the trends in Table~\ref{table:main_result}, where traditional output-based methods tend to perform relatively better in these datasets.

+To further assess the generality of SPROD beyond spurious correlation settings, we evaluate it on conventional OOD benchmarks using the standardized OpenOOD protocol~\cite{openood}.
+We compare SPROD with the top-performing post-hoc methods reported in the OpenOOD study.
+Table~\ref{tab:standard_ood_results} shows that SPROD attains performance comparable to or exceeding these methods and achieves the highest average score across all settings, confirming that SPROD performs reliably on standard OOD benchmarks and is not limited to spurious correlation scenarios.

 While the simplicity of its prototypical framework makes SPROD a computationally efficient post-hoc method, its sample efficiency in SP-OOD settings also deserves investigation.
 To this end, we evaluate SPROD alongside the second top-performing method from Table~\ref{table:main_result} under low-shot conditions.
 In this setup, we reduce the number of ID training samples while carefully preserving the original level of spurious correlation present in the experimental setting.
 The results, presented in Figure~\ref{fig:lowshot_ood}, demonstrate that both SPROD and KNN maintain strong performance even in this data-scarce regime, highlighting the sample efficiency of these post-hoc approaches.
 Interestingly, for the CelebA dataset, both methods exhibit improved OOD detection performance in the low-shot setting compared to when trained on the full dataset.